3 minute read

-Closed-end funds had a market-price return of –6.2% in the third quarter, as measured by the S-Network All Taxable ex- Foreign plus Capped Muni CEF Index,1 bringing the year-to- date return to –23.6%.
-By comparison, the S&P 500 Index2 and the Bloomberg U.S. Aggregate Bond Index3 had total returns of –4.9% and –4.8%, respectively, for the quarter, and –23.9% and –14.6% for the year to date.
+Closed-end funds had a market-price return of –3.9% in the third quarter, as measured by the S-Network All Taxable ex- Foreign plus Capped Muni CEF Index1.
+By comparison, the S&P 500 Index2 and the Bloomberg U.S. Aggregate Bond Index3 had total returns of –3.3% and –3.2%, respectively.

 (1) Returns are based on market price.
 Prior to 7/31/19, the benchmark was the Morningstar US All Taxable Ex-Foreign Equity Index.
 Thereafter, it is the S-Network All Taxable ex-Foreign plus Capped Muni CEF Index.
 The S-Network All Taxable ex-Foreign plus Capped Muni CEF Index is a market capitalization-weighted index comprising all taxable closed-end funds and Diversified Municipal Bond Funds, except for single-country funds and region-specific equity funds.
 The Morningstar US All Taxable Ex-Foreign Equity Index measures the market-capitalization-weighted total return of taxable equity and fixed income closed-end funds; it excludes international, regional and country closed-end funds.
 Index returns update frequently and are subject to change.
 All closed-end fund sector returns are based on Cohen & Steers calculations and classifications of the current U.S. listed closed end fund universe.